Grant-Archibald-MS/powerfuldev-testing/README.md

 ## Important Note on Early Development Features

-Please be aware that this session relates to a [build-from-source](./examples/coe-kit-build-from-source-run-tests.md) strategy with features that are no yet released as part of the Power Apps Test Engine.
+Please be aware that this session relates to a [build-from-source](./examples/coe-kit-build-from-source-run-tests.md) strategy with features that are not yet released as part of the Power Apps Test Engine.
 We are specifically using examples from the [CoE Starter Kit Setup and Upgrade](./examples/coe-kit-setup-and-install-wizard.md) to work with the Test Engine team to collaborate and shape the features of the Power Apps Test Engine.

 Specific features or concepts discussed in this session and repository still need to be reviewed and approved before they will be included as features available as part of the `pac test run` Power Platform Command Line Interface.
 This means that some features are experimental and subject to change.